The COVID-19 vaccine is our best defence against the virus used alongside effective social distancing, wearing a mask and washing your hands.

-No. Vaccine gives will be based on availability, except for when a patient’s medical history means a specific vaccine must be used.
+No. The AstraZeneca vaccine is used for the over 40s, with the under 40s receiving the Pfizer vaccine.
+For more information in which walk-in venues offer which vaccine, please visit our walk-in page.
+Vaccines given will be based on availability, except for when a patient’s medical history means a specific vaccine must be used.
 Any vaccines that are available will have been approved by the medicine regulatory authorities so you should be assured that whatever vaccine you are offered, it is safe and effective.

-No. While the vaccination prevents the development of the infection in around 90-95% of people, there is still a chance of contracting the virus or transmission to others.
-It is therefore very important to continue wearing a mask, social distancing and practicing good hand hygiene.
+No. While the vaccination prevents the development of the infection in most people, there is still a chance of contracting the virus or transmission to others.
+It is therefore recommended to continue wearing a mask, social distancing and practicing good hand hygiene.

 Incidents such as these are common with new vaccines and the MHRA has tried and tested processes to deal with them.
 The public can be reassured that we continue to adhere to the highest standards of safety as we provide this life-saving vaccine to those who need it most.
 Individuals should not get the vaccine if they have had a severe allergic reaction to any of the vaccine ingredients.